OdatNurd/OverrideAudit/docs/content/usage/commands.md

-As in the [Override Report](../reports/override.md), the name of each package and the filenames of each override support context menus that allows you to quickly bulk diff, open or diff them in their own distinct view.
+As in the [Override Report](../reports/override.md), the name of each package and the filenames of each override support context menus that allows you to quickly bulk diff, open or diff them in their own distinct view, and package names can be hovered over with the mouse to see more package details.

 ---